Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/bounding_box_center.rst

 In Object Mode
 ==============

-In *Object Mode*, the bounding box is wrapped around the Object and transformation takes place relative to the location of the Object origin (indicated by the yellow circle).
+In *Object Mode*, transformation takes place relative to the location of the objects origin (indicated by the yellow circle), and the size of objects is not taken into account.
-The image below shows the results of using the Bounding Box as the pivot point in a number of situations.
+The images below shows the results of using the *Bounding Box* as the pivot point in a number of situations.

-For example, image :ref:`Single object <fig-bounding-box-center-single>` (right) show rotation when the Object origin is in its default position, while image :ref:`Single object <fig-bounding-box-center-single>` (left) shows the result when the Object origin has been moved.
-Image :ref:`Multiple objects <fig-bounding-box-center-multiple>` (left) shows that when multiple Objects are selected, the pivot point is calculated based on the Bounding Box of all the selected Objects.

-.. _fig-bounding-box-center-single:

 .. figure:: /images/editors_3dview_object_editing_transform_control_pivot-point_individual-origins_rotation-around-center.png

-   Single object.
+   Single object rotation.

-   Shows the results of Object rotation when the pivot point is set to Bounding Box.

-.. _fig-bounding-box-center-multiple:
+In this example, the orange rectangle has its origin located on the far left of the mesh, while the blue rectangle has its origin located in the center of the mesh.

+When single object is selected, the rotation takes place around its origin.

 .. figure:: /images/editors_3dview_object_editing_transform_control_pivot-point_bounding-box-center_object-mode.png

-   Multiple objects.

    Shows the location of the Bounding Box (left) pivot point compared to the Median Point (right).

+Image above (left) shows that when multiple objects are selected, the pivot point is calculated based on the bounding box of all the selected objects.
+More precisely, the centers of objects are taken into account.

 In Edit Mode